JojOatXGME/gtl/README.md

 Graphics Tool Library for C++
 =============================

-The goal of this library is to simplify the work with OpenGL.
+The goal of this library is to simplify the work with OpenGL but it will not provide much abstraction.
 The library was created with OpenGL 3.3 and C++11 in mind.
 It uses `ARB_direct_state_access` and `ARB_separate_shader_objects`.
 It should be possible to use this library with OpenGL 4.5 without extensions.
-It is designed for my own personal use but others may use it, too.
+I'm using [GLEW](http://glew.sourceforge.net/) to get the functions of OpenGL.
+The library is designed for my own personal use but others may use it, too.

 Current Features
 ----------------